De-Shoha/KeyOff/README.md

 # KeyOff
 ### [*] this can enable Or Disable your laptop keybord...
+disable Your keybord in linux .. kali linux(Tested)

 Having Problem With your keybord .. or do you want to disable your laptops keybord . look no further.. this program can help you..